 Research output: Scientific - peer-review › Article

-PURPOSE: The Drug Burden Index (DBI) is a tool to quantify the anticholinergic and sedative load of drugs.
+Purpose: The Drug Burden Index (DBI) is a tool to quantify the anticholinergic and sedative load of drugs.
 Establishing functional correlates of the DBI could optimize drug prescribing in patients with dementia.
-In this cross-sectional study, we determined the relationship between DBI and cognitive and physical functions in a sample of patients with dementia.
+In this cross-sectional study, we determined the relationship between DBI and cognitive and physical functions in a sample of patients with dementMethods: ia.

-RESULTS: Nearly one half of patients (48%) used at least one DBI-contributing drug.
-In 33% of the patients, drug burden was moderate (0 < TDB < 1) whereas in 15%, drug burden was high (TDB ≥ 1).
+Results: Nearly one half of patients (48%) used at least one DBI-contributing drug.
+In 33% of the patients, drug burden was moderate (0 <TDB <1) whereas in 15%, drug burden was high (TDB ae 1).
 Multivariate models yielded no associations between TDB, AChDBI, and SDBI, and physical or cognitive function (all p > 0.05).

 |Journal||European Journal of Clinical Pharmacology|